-During a hearing, the Dean of Students or designee has the responsibility for the determination of procedures, introduction of witness, rules of evidence, and participation of advisors or attorneys.
-The Hearing Panel may take any of the following disciplinary actions: written reprimand, probation with sanctions, or suspension of recognition and its privileges.
+During a hearing, the Dean of Students or designee has the responsibility for the determination of procedures, introduction of witnesses, rules of evidence, and participation of advisors or attorneys.
+The Committee may take any of the following disciplinary actions: written warning, probation with sanctions, or suspension of recognition and its privileges.

-An organization that has received a disciplinary sanction under this procedure has the right to appeal the Hearing Panel's decision to the Vice-President for Student and Campus Life.
+An organization that has received a disciplinary sanction under this procedure has the right to appeal the Committee's decision to the Vice-President for Student and Campus Life.